 The European Future Summits at the European Academy of Berlin bring together young experts, policy makers and activists who address these questions and develop sound contributions to ongoing debates on key issues in European politics.
 Fostering far-reaching and inclusive debates on the future of Europe and shaping this future in common account for the overarching objectives of this project.

-The project consists of three scenario workshops – the European Future Summits – and a corresponding evening event.
+The project consists of three scenario workshops – the European Future Summits – and a corresponding final symposium.
 During the workshops, the participants explore major developments and events in European politics, economy and society, while exploring and developing scenario-making as a format of participatory and progressive dialogue.